-Well in simple terms it is light we can't see with the naked eye.
+Well, in simple terms, it is light we can't see with the naked eye.
 But it is there.
-The Infrared Spectrum is a look into an invisible world if you will.
-While the human eye can see wavelengths from about 400nm-700nm (purple to red) see the graph to the left.
+The Infrared Spectrum is a look into an invisible world, if you will.
+While the human eye can see wavelengths from about 400nm-700nm (purple to red), see the graph to the left.
 The infrared spectrum is beyond the 700nm wavelength we can see.
-The infrared light I capture is different than thermal IR, that looks farther into the infrared spectrum.
+The infrared light I capture is different from thermal IR, which looks farther into the infrared spectrum.

 Every camera can capture Infrared light, but they have a filter in front of the sensor that blocks the light.
 It produces some very distinct effects that may have a tendency for people to either love or hate them.
 Mostly I believe because it allows us to see the world differently and not how we (our eyes) train our brain to see the world.
 Often in IR, we get a very surreal color landscape or dreamy black and white.
 IR allows me to push my creativity in a way not often seen in the area.
 I love the feeling of processing the image and getting it to come to life.